jhustata/book/_sources/fff.md

 # r(mean)

-Return values, macros, and writing your own programs

-Let's start by creating a dataset.
+Let's start session 2 by creating a dataset.
 Then we'll explore return values, macros, and our first programs with it.

-Place this [nhanes.ael.do](nhanes.ael.do) in your pwd before running the script below.
+Place this [nhanes.ael.do](nhanes.ael.do) in your `pwd` before running the script below.

 Your goal is to successfully run the .do file script rather than to interprete it

+Then our first two commands will be:

+&nbsp;&nbsp;&nbsp; `sum hsageir`

+&nbsp;&nbsp;&nbsp; `return list`

 ```stata